tituslhy/Skimlit/README.md

 A skimmable summary is then returned as an output to the user

 ## The model
 Unfortunately the model size is too large and will not be committed on github.
 Do reach out to me if you would like to have it!
-The model architecture is: <br>
+The model architecture (specifics are available in utils/utils.py under the 'build_model' function) is: <br>
 <p align="center">
   <img src="Images/model.png">
 </p> <br>